stg-tud/tigerseyeplugin/documentation/documents/usermanual/text/installation.md

 language is.
 Optionally a user friendly name and a default file extension can be defined.

+Since the language definition will typically be a Groovy file, of which the PDE Builder is not aware of, the default behavior when exporting a plug-in has to be adjusted.
+Two different approaches can be taken.

+### Using class Files Compiled in the Workspace

+Instead of
-Since the language definition will typically be a Groovy file the default behavior when exporting a plug-in has to be adjusted.
-Rather then a specific source folder, which would be compiled during the export using the PDE Export Wizard, the binaries created during the development have to be included, so that they are available on the classpath of the exported language.
-This can be done in different ways.
-Two schemes are as follows.
+a specific source folder, which would be compiled during an export using the PDE Export Wizard, the binaries created during the development have to be included, so that they are available on the classpath of the exported language.
+This can be done in different ways:

--   If the output folder for the `class` files is `bin` it can be put into the `build.properties` file under the `build.includes` property and the entry `bin` has to be added to the `MANIFEST.MF` file as `Bundle-Classpath` entry (the default classpath is the root of the create jar file).
+-   Assuming that the output folder for the `class` files is `bin`,  the `bin` folder can be added to the `build.properties` file as value for the `build.includes` property and the entry `bin` has to be added to the `MANIFEST.MF` file as `Bundle-Classpath` entry (the default classpath is the root of the created jar file).
 -   Alternatively the binary folder can be specified as source folder, in which case the `MANIFEST.MF` does not have to be modified.
-The resulting `build.properties` file will result in something like
+The resulting `build.properties` file will look something like
     this:

         source.. = src/,\